 Work your way up the list until all your bad debts are paid off.
 Pay off your good debts on a regular schedule while investing in your future.
 Once you’ve blazed through your bad debt, you may even have extra cash to help you accomplish those goals.

-Staying on top of one credit card statement might be much easier than keeping track of many cards.
-What’s more, this strategy helps you free up the money you were paying toward higher interest rates, which you can then use to accelerate your debt payments.
+Staying on top of one credit card statement might be easier than keeping track of many cards.
+What’s more, this strategy helps you free up the money you were paying toward higher interest rates, which you could use to accelerate your debt payments.

 Some credit cards offer teaser rates as low as 0% for a set period of time, such as six months to a year.
-You may want to consider taking advantage of one of these deals if you think you can pay down your debt within that time frame.
+It may make sense to take advantage of one of these deals if you think you can pay down your debt within that time frame.

-Be careful, however, when these teaser rates expire, the card will jump to its regular rate, which could be higher than the previous rates you were paying.
+Be careful, however, when these teaser rates expire, the card might jump to its regular rate, which could be higher than the rates you were previously paying.

 Paying More Than the Minimum